 The Skagit Fisheries Enhancement Group (SFEG) proposes to work with the Swan Lake watershed preservation Group (SLWPG) to develop a project that would improve salmonid rearing habitat and saltmarsh habitat functions in Swan Lake.
 The overall objective of the Swan Lake Restoration Project is to improve the habitat quality and ecological function of Swan Lake.
 The Swantown Sub-basin is the sixth largest drainage in WRIA 6, covering about 18.0 sq km.
-It is located on the west side of north Whidbey Island west of Oak Harbor and south of Ault Field (Figure 1).
-The project is located in a coastal marsh currently not accessible to unimpeded tidal flushing or salmonid access, known as Swan Lake (or also "Swantown Lake", "Swantown Marsh", "Bos lake", "West Beach Lake").
+It is located on the west side of north Whidbey Island west of Oak Harbor and south of Ault Field (See project location map in PRISM).
+The project is located in a coastal marsh currently not accessible to unimpeded tidal flushing or salmonid access, known as Swan Lake.
 Swantown Creek flows into the coastal wetland therefore the project occurs in a pocket estuary.